neondatabase/website/content/docs/introduction/plans.md

 ### Free Tier

-Neon's Free Tier plan is best for hobby projects, prototypes, and learning Neon and Postgres.

-The Free Tier plan includes the following usage:
+Neon's Free Tier plan is best for hobby projects, prototypes, and learning Neon.
+It includes the following usage:

 |                                         |                                                               |
 |-----------------------------------------|---------------------------------------------------------------|